-- 2. When the system boots, determine which of the following scenarios applies to your system: - The system software was installed at the factory if the system automatically boots the Standby OS on both modules, reboots the Windows OS on compute module A, and the Hello there window appears.
+-) .
+When the contain he are determine which of the fellowing - When the system boots, determine which of the following scenarios applies to your system: - The system software was installed at the factory if the system automatically boots the Standby OS on both modules, reboots the Windows OS on compute module A, and the Hello there window appears.